fetchoracle/dataSpecs/types/TellorRNG.md

 ## Query Parameters

-The `TellorRNG` query has one parameter which specifies the timestamp after which to find the next bitcoin blockhash.
+The `FetchRNG` query has one parameter which specifies the timestamp after which to find the next bitcoin blockhash.

 1. **timestamp** (uint256): timestamp after which to take next bitcoin blockhash